leokatsikaris/leokatsikaris/README.md

 ### Hi there 👋

-My name is Leonel,  I'm a Fullstack Developer :computer: who loves working with tecnologies like Javascript, React, Redux, Node JS, Express, Sequelize, among others.
+My name is Leonel,  I'm from Argentina and I'm a Fullstack Developer :computer: who loves working with tecnologies like Javascript, React, Redux, Node JS, Express, Sequelize, among others.

+I also like play videogames :video_game::joystick: and watch movies (specially on cinema) :tv::clapper:

 This is my space for you to know a little of me and my works.